-Creating a Social Media Marketing Strategy in 2023 [Canvas]
+Create a Social Media Marketing Strategy in 2023 [Canvas + AI Tools]

 We live in a world where roughly ten percent of our waking time, we’re scrolling on social media.